ysmike/alchemy/readme.md

 ## 🎨 Features
 - Server-side rendering/routing and client-side caching and state management
-- Pagination with customizable number of items displayed per page
+- Pagination where the number of items displayed per page can be customized
 - User registration, authentication, permissions, and password reset via email
-- Search box that auto-completes and displays results in a selectable dropdown list
+- Search box that auto-completes and displays the results in a selectable dropdown list
 - Admin interface to swiftly manage backend data (comprised of `Users`, `Items`, `CartItems`, `Orders`, `OrderItems`, and `Roles`)
 - Automatic image upload to Cloudinary